 “The key to a healthy life is healthy living”.
-This diploma course will help you get familiar with everything you need to know about the basics of a proper nutrition!
+This certificate course will help you get familiar with everything you need to know about the basics of a proper nutrition!

 This home study course will introduce you to basic concepts of nutrition.
 You will explore the food pyramid, the digestive system, and how nutrients affect energy, wellness, and disease.
 Principles of digestion and absorption, the function of nutrients and disease prevention are also covered.
 You will be able to give clients clear, concise and no-nonsense guidance, in an attempt to clarify the minefield of information being given at present.